 The cons of dividend-paying life insurance include volatility of earnings.
 Other cons of dividend-paying life insurance can be the potential tax implications if interest accumulates on dividends or if the dividend amount exceeds your policy’s adjusted cost basis, though typically dividends are considered a return of premium in Canada.
 According to Liz Knueven in the article titled ‘Should you buy life insurance as an investment?
 Here’s why it doesn’t make sense for everyone,’ for CNBC Select, permanent life insurance with dividends can sometimes cost you more.

-Relatively, a term life policy can give you more money to spend, while a permanent one allows you to leave behind a legacy.
+Relatively, a term life policy can give you a good amount of money to spend, while a permanent one allows you to leave a legacy.
 As useful as these dividend-paying policies are, here are a few disadvantages:

 The premium rates for dividend-paying life insurance are considerably higher compared to term life policies, which puts this option beyond the reach of people of limited financial means.